fuzzyzester/fuzzyzester/README.md

 # Rianna Aalto
 ### Hello  World!
-####  I'm an enthusiastic explorer of the captivating worlds of Data Science and sustainability. 🚀🌱
+####  I'm an enthusiastic explorer of Data Science and sustainability. 🚀🌱

 *  Passionate Data Science student exploring the worlds of data and sustainability.

 * Studying at EC Utbildning, uncovering hidden insights and making exciting discoveries.
 Strong analytical skills, result-driven, and experienced in master data management and business process improvement.

 * Love harnessing data's power for positive change.
-Currently working on cool projects in R, Python, SQL, machine Learning, Power BI, data visualization and cool other languages to build my portfolio.
+Currently working on small projects in R, Python, SQL, machine Learning, Power BI, data visualization and cool other languages to build my portfolio.
 Join me on this journey!